 - Governmental funds Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out, and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps the reader determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
 Because this information does not encompass the additional long-term focus of the government-wide statements, the District provides additional information with the governmental funds statements that explain the relationship (or differences) between them. - Proprietary funds Services for which the District charges a fee are generally reported in proprietary funds.
 Proprietary funds are reported in the same way as the government-wide statements.
-There are two types of proprietary funds: - Enterprise funds account for goods and services provided to those outside the District, generally on a user-charge basis.
-Currently, the District has no enterprise funds. - Internal service funds report self-insurance activities charged to the District's other programs and activities. - Fiduciary funds The District is the trustee, or fiduciary, for assets that belong to others, such as the scholarship fund and the student activities funds.
-The District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong. - The District excludes these activities from the government-wide financial statements because the District cannot use these assets to finance its operations.
+There are two types of proprietary funds: - o Enterprise funds account for goods and services provided to those outside the District, generally on a user-charge basis.
+Currently, the District has no enterprise funds. - o Internal service funds report self-insurance activities charged to the District's other programs and activities and Internal Service fund activities charged to schools for school police officers. - Fiduciary funds The District is the trustee, or fiduciary, for assets that belong to others, such as the scholarship fund and the student activities funds.
+The District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.

+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2021 o The District excludes these activities from the government-wide financial statements because the District cannot use these assets to finance its operations.